Codeception/codeception.github.com/docs/Customization.md

 It is possible to run specific suites from included applications:

 * `codecept run` ⬅ Execute all tests from all apps and all suites
-* `codecept run unit` ⬅ Runs unit suite from the current app
+* `codecept run Unit` ⬅ Runs unit suite from the current app
-* `codecept run admin::unit` ⬅ Runs unit suite from admin app
+* `codecept run admin::Unit` ⬅ Runs unit suite from admin app
-* `codecept run *::unit` ⬅ Runs unit suites from all included apps and NOT the root suite
+* `codecept run *::Unit` ⬅ Runs unit suites from all included apps and NOT the root suite
-* `codecept run unit,*::unit` ⬅ Runs included unit suites AND root unit suite
+* `codecept run Unit,*::Unit` ⬅ Runs included unit suites AND root unit suite
-* `codecept run functional,*::unit` ⬅ Runs included unit suites and root functional suite
+* `codecept run Functional,*::Unit` ⬅ Runs included unit suites and root functional suite

 <div class="alert alert-warning"><a href="https://github.com/Codeception/codeception.github.com/edit/master/docs/Customization.md"><strong>Improve</strong> this guide</a></div>